Insurance Companies And Motorcycle Accidents

 Being severely injured in a motorcycle accident is a difficult enough experience without having to handle an insurance claim afterward.
 Unfortunately, the insurance companies tend to take a very biased view of motorcycle riders.
 They'll come up with all sorts of excuses to deny your claim, which means you may be on the hook for significant expenses.

 That's not fair, and that's not the answer you have to take.
 The Whaley Law Firm fights to help injured motorcycle riders get the compensation you need.
 We understand the arguments insurance companies make in these cases, and we know how to beat them.
+We have the experience to fight for a fair settlement for your injuries and pain and suffering.

 - Assumption of Risk: An insurance company may argue that by getting on a motorcycle, you assumed the risk of getting severely injured.
 That's a flawed argument.
 The reality is that while riding a motorcycle can be a dangerous activity, that doesn't mean motorists who cause these crashes aren't responsible.